 Serving Boiled Corn on the Cob

 Boiled corn on the cob fits into almost any spread.
-In particular, its sweetness is a welcome contrast to savory, grilled meats making it a tried-and-true side dish at BBQs.
-Pair it with grilled ribeye, grilled tilapia, or our amazing BBQ ribs.
+Its sweetness is an especially welcome contrast to savory, grilled meats (making it a tried-and-true side dish at BBQs).
+Pair it with grilled ribeye, grilled tilapia, or burgers.
+If you want to serve the corn with more flavor variations, consider topping it with fresh herbs (parsley, basil, cilantro, chives), chili powder, paprika, black pepper, and/or a spritz of lime juice.

-You could also boil the corn and remove the kernels with a knife to add to a variety of salads, soups, and salsas.
-Corn tomato avocado salad, white bean chicken chili, and black bean and corn salsa are all great options.
-Bonus: The flavor of fresh, boiled corn is so much better than canned!
+Another great way to serve the corn is by removing the kernels and adding them to a variety of salads, soups, and salsas.
+Mexican street corn salad, tacos (don’t forget the cotija cheese and cilantro!), white bean chicken chili, and black bean and corn salsa are all great options.

 Storing Boiled Corn on the Cob

-• Refrigerating: Store leftover corn on the cob in an airtight container in the refrigerator.
-It should stay fresh for up to 5 days.
+• Refrigerator: Store leftover corn on the cob in an airtight container in the fridge for up to five days.

-• Freezing: To freeze leftover corn on the cob, let it cool down completely at room temperature.
-Then, place the cobs on a baking sheet lined with parchment paper.
-Pop the baking sheet into the freezer for a couple of hours.
-Wrap each frozen cob tightly in plastic wrap and store for up to 3 months.
+• Freezer: To freeze leftover corn on the cob, let it cool completely.
+Then, place the cobs on a baking sheet lined with parchment paper and pop them into the freezer for a couple of hours.
+Once frozen, wrap each cob tightly in plastic wrap and store for up to three months.
 To thaw, let the cobs sit on the counter for a couple of hours.

-Reheating Tip: To reheat corn on the cob, zap it in the microwave for 45 seconds.
-You can also pop it on the grill for 2-3 minutes per side or until the kernels turn golden brown.
+Reheating tip: If you like warm kernels, zap the corn in the microwave for 45 seconds.
+Or, pop the cob on the grill for 2-3 minutes per side or until the kernels turn golden brown.

 More Simple Veggie Side Dishes